cosmos/sdk-tutorials/academy/xl-cosmjs/create-custom.md

 2. Creating extensions that facilitate the use of the above clients.
 3. Any further level of abstraction that you deem useful for integration.

-The below assumes that you have a working Cosmos blockchain with its own module(s), and is based on CosmJs version [`v0.28.3`](https://github.com/cosmos/cosmjs/tree/v0.28.3).
+This section assumes that you have a working Cosmos blockchain with its own modules, which is based on CosmJs version [`v0.28.3`](https://github.com/cosmos/cosmjs/tree/v0.28.3).

 ## Compiling the Protobuf objects and clients